Business Environment and Key Challenges

 (1) Growth areas, new fields

-(2) Support infrastructure projects that are highly important on the policy front
+(2) Infrastructure projects that are highly important on the policy front

-The “Export Strategy for Infrastructure System” revised in June 2019 emphasizes the importance of encouraging Japanese companies with technological strengths and knowledge to go overseas markets not only by exporting equipment, but also by obtaining more orders for infrastructure as systems including design, construction, operation and management of infrastructure as well as increasing investments in local businesses.
+The “Export Strategy for Infrastructure System” revised in July 2020 emphasizes the importance of encouraging Japanese companies with technological strengths and knowledge to go overseas markets not only by exporting equipment, but also by obtaining more orders for infrastructure as systems including design, construction, operation, and management of infrastructure as well as increasing investments in local businesses.

 (3) Low-carbonization and global environmental preservation

-The Paris Agreement, an international framework for cooperative action on climate change after 2020, was adopted in December 2015.
-Following this, guidelines for implementing the Paris climate accord were developed in December 2018.
+The Paris Agreement, an international framework for cooperative action on climate change was adopted in June 2015.
+Following this, Paris Agreement Work Programme, a guideline for implementing the Paris Agreement, was developed in December 2018.
+Subsequently, negotiations on the implementation guidelines of Article 6 (market mechanism) of the Paris Agreement, which had been ongoing, were held in December 2019.
 Against these backdrops, there is rising demand for low-carbon or carbon-free infrastructure across the entire world, including in developing countries.
-The developing countries are facing demand for high-quality drinking and industrial water due to the progress of rapid urbanization and that for infrastructure for treating increasing volume of waste.
-In addition to this, plastic rubbish floating in the seas of the world is recognized as a global issue.
+In addition, as the effects of global and large-scale climate change can now be observed, environmental issues are attracting more attention than ever before, including in developing countries.
+Besides demand for high-quality drinking and industrial water due to the progress of rapid urbanization and that for infrastructure for treating increasing volume of waste, there is a need for the international development of energy infrastructure and urban transportation infrastructure that contributes to the reduction of CO2 emissions.

-The Infrastructure and Environment Finance Group performed the following activities in FY2018:
+The Infrastructure and Environment Finance Group performed the following activities in FY2019: